Tour-Atlas/Documentation/GoTouringAPI.md

 This is a value from 1 to 8 which designates what request is being called

 ## Post results
-As long as you supply the required paramters in the HTTP Header you will always get a value response from teh API endpoint.
+As long as you supply the required paramters in the HTTP Header you will always get a value response from the API endpoint.

 This response will be a JSON object with two fields.

 **result**:  true or false.
 Any false result means that while the POST worked then parameters were incorrect.

-**data**: This wil be a JSON object with teh results from the call.
+**data**: This wil be a JSON object with the results from the call.
 The exact results returned will depend on the function called.

 ## Supported Endpoints